alwinabrisha/Movie-Recommendation/README.md

----

 Acknowledgment

 This project was built as part of the Nan Mudhalvan program to gain hands-on experience in data-driven application development.
 It helped us understand the fundamentals of recommendation systems, teamwork, and project deployment.

----

 License

 This project is for educational purposes.
 Feel free to explore and enhance it!

----

-Let me know your team members' names and I’ll fill them in for you.
-Would you like a project logo or cover image suggestion for GitHub too?